 - To get a sense of what the courses are like, try taking a 300-level course in your first year.
 Upper-level courses give you a better sense of what the major will really be like. - The easiest way to find your interests in the many disciplines represented in this major is to focus on a course's time period and material more than the course code that a course happens to carry.
 Once you take a few courses, you will get to know faculty members and can build for yourself a program that will allow you to make the most of what interests you.
 Look at different modes of approaching the same topic.
-If you find yourself interested in medieval English literature, for instance, you can focus much of your work on English, but do also examine the Middle Ages from other disciplinary perspectives.
+If you find yourself

-- Many courses that count as upper-level credit in Medieval & Early Modern Studies will not be offered more than once in your time at Rice, especially if, say, a visiting curator in Art History is teaching it.
+- interested in medieval English literature, for instance, you can focus much of your work on English, but do also examine the Middle Ages from other disciplinary perspectives. - Many courses that count as upper-level credit in Medieval & Early Modern Studies will not be offered more than once in your time at Rice, especially if, say, a visiting curator in Art History is teaching it.
 Therefore, if there's a class that interests you, go ahead and take it-there is no guarantee it will be offered again!
 Feel free to ask the individual faculty members what their course offerings will be in future semesters, but don't take what they say as absolutely confirmed, as their plans may have to change. - Students interested in doing research should talk to faculty members whom they would like as research mentors.
 Faculty will often lead an independent study course in addition to the regular course offerings.
 Majors can also pursue an honors thesis with a faculty supervisor in their senior year.
 When doing independent research, it's important to keep in mind the feasibility of the project.
 A practical limitation is the availability of medieval manuscripts, which are sometimes difficult to obtain in original or even in readable reproduced form.
 A student may need material in Latin or a medieval vernacular language (Middle English and Middle French being examples). - Each spring, MDEM hosts its undergraduate conference, which provides great practice at presenting your research and fielding questions.
-A special travel award gives the top participant in the conference an all-expenses-paid trip to attend the International Congress on Medieval Studies, which takes place each May. - MDEM also sponsors an annual lecture/workshop series, with Rice faculty and internationally renowned scholars from other institutions lecturing on their most recent research and leading informal workshops for students over lunch.
+A cash prize is awarded for the best student paper presented at the conference. - MDEM also sponsors an annual lecture/workshop series, with Rice faculty and internationally renowned scholars from other institutions lecturing on their most recent research and leading informal workshops for students over lunch.